Jon M. Huntsman, Jr.

 Huntsman is the father of seven children, including two adopted daughters from China and India.
 His two sons, both graduates of the U.S. Naval Academy, are active duty naval officers - the oldest of whom is currently training as a fighter pilot.
-Huntsman is a graduate of the University of Pennsylvania and has eight honorary doctoral degrees.
+Huntsman is a graduate of the University of Pennsylvania and has nine honorary doctoral degrees.